Robin Michael Garcia: Career

 Back home in the Philippines, WR Advisory Group organized “The China Challenge” forum where Filipino academics, journalists, business executives, local government officials, and representatives from the international community discussed the adverse effects of China’s aggressions in the West Philippine Sea on the Philippines’ defense strategy, economic security, and democracy.

 In the discussion, Garcia reiterated his concerns, not only on the said aggressions, but also on China’s influence on the Philippine economy via trade:The risk is that China may use economic statecraft against the Philippines, as it did with other countries.
 We need to have a rigorous examination of the Philippines’ level of vulnerability to China, especially in public utilities and critical infrastructure such as energy or telecommunications.
-A strong economy that is less vulnerable to bigger countries demands the creation of an export-oriented type of industrialized economy akin to other Asian tigers like South Korea or Japan'.Notable personalities also participated in the forum, such as Thomas Shattuck himself; Cleve Arguelles, WR Numero Research CEO; Bernardo Villegas, 1986 Philippine Constitutional Commission Member; Brian Poe Llamanzares, then-Chief of Staff of former Senator Grace Poe; Ramon Garcia, Jr., former Honorary Consul of Portugal to the Philippines; and Quintin Pastrana, President of WEnergy Power Pilipinas.
+A strong economy that is less vulnerable to bigger countries demands the creation of an export-oriented type of industrialized economy akin to other Asian tigers like South Korea or Japan'.Notable personalities also participated in the forum, such as Thomas Shattuck himself; Cleve Arguelles, WR Numero Research CEO; Bernardo Villegas, 1986 Philippine Constitutional Commission Member; Brian Poe Llamanzares, then-Chief of Staff of former senator Grace Poe; Ramon Garcia, Jr., former honorary consul of Portugal to the Philippines; and Quintin Pastrana, president of WEnergy Power Pilipinas.

 Further expanding his mastery in Philippine politics and global affairs, Garcia advised the Philippine House of Representatives on foreign policy and budget management as part of the 24-member Congressional Research Fellows from February 2023 to March 2024.
 The Congressional Research Fellows aim to provide “policy advice, technical assistance, and information support in the formulation and oversight of socio-economic legislation” that promotes budget efficiency and sustainable and inclusive growth.

 In 2025, Garcia also joined representatives from the Philippine Department of Foreign Affairs and Department of National Defense as a Young Leader and delegate in the 2025 IISS Shangri-La Dialogue in Singapore.
-Widely known as Asia’s premier defense summit, the IISS Shangri-La Dialogue brings together defense ministers from around the globe to “debate the region’s most pressing security challenges, engage in important bilateral talks and come up with fresh approaches together”.
+Considered Asia’s premier defense summit, the IISS Shangri-La Dialogue brings together defense ministers from around the globe to discuss the region's security challenges in bilateral talks.

 The Philippine delegation discussed emerging threats on cyber security, space research, and maritime security, with Garcia contributing to explore possible collaboration opportunities between Manila and regional and global powers.

 Several world leaders and defense ministers delivered keynote addresses and participated in debates, such as French President Emmanuel Macron, Malaysian Prime Minister Anwar Ibrahim, US Secretary of State Pete Hegseth, Vietnam Defense Minister General Phan Van Giang, Japan Defense Minister Nakatani Gen, Philippine Secretary of Defense Gilberto Teodoro, EU High Representative for Foreign Affairs and Security Kaja Kallas, Australian Minister for Defense Richard Marles, and Dutch Minister for Defense Ruben Brekelmans, among others.

 Garcia taught public policy, political economy, international relations, globalization and development theory, and introductory political science courses in the University of the Philippines, Ateneo de Manila University, his alma mater De La Salle University, as well as the University of Asia & the Pacific.